-There’s been a lot of talk about business and Love lately, at least in my world.
+There’s been a lot of talk about the value of Operationalize Love in Business lately, at least in my world.
 Forbes ran an article about how to operationalize love.
 It was an interview with Steven Farber, author of Love Is Just Damn Good Business.
 Farber is quoted as saying, “leaders have to bear the responsibility for… creating fewer and fewer jobs that people hate.
 If leaders will do what they love in the service of people who love what they do, they will create jobs that people will love.”

 When you create a culture where people love what they do, they will share their love with your customers.
 Richard Branson once asserted that when you take care of your employees, they will take care of your customers.
 It has been an important part of the success of all his enterprises.
 I’m doing a little happy dance over here that Love and business are being talked about in the mainstream, but I have yet to see anything on how someone could actually operationalize Love.
 So here’s my take: